Electric Potential and Electric Field

 Capacitors in Parallel

-Figure 16.2(a) shows a parallel connection of three capacitors with a voltage applied.
-In a parallel connection, each capacitor is connected directly across the same two nodes of the circuit (the same two “rails” of potential).
-Because conductors are equipotentials, the potential difference between those two nodes is the same for every capacitor in the parallel group.
-Therefore, the voltage across each capacitor is the same, and it is equal to the source voltage [latex]V[/latex].
-This “same voltage” constraint is the defining feature of a parallel connection.
+Figure 16.2(a) shows three capacitors connected in parallel to the same voltage source.
+In a parallel connection, each capacitor is connected directly across the same two nodes (or "rails") of the circuit.
+Because conductors are equipotential surfaces, the potential difference between those two nodes is the same for every capacitor.
+Therefore, each capacitor has the same voltage across it, equal to the source voltage V.

 Total Capacitance in Parallel, [latex]{C}_{\text{p}}[/latex]